skyscrapers/vscode-kms/README.md

 This extension contributes the following settings:

 * `vscode-kms.awsProfile`: Profile to use from the AWS local credentials or config file.
 Will ask on every operation if not set.
-* `vscode-kms.defaultRegion`: Default AWS region to use.
-This will only be used if there is no system default or a default set in the used profile.
+* `vscode-kms.defaultEncryptionContext`: Default KMS encryption to use for encrypting, e.g. foo=bar

 ## Known Issues